Connecting Through SSH

 • SSH Port: The port of the SSH server as seen from the public internet.
 Default value: 22

-• SSH User: The username on the SSH server as created in Step 2 above.
+• SSH User: The username on the SSH server that you created in Step 2 above.

 Refer to your respective Source page to complete the remaining Source configurations for creating the Pipeline.